dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 ## **Master Thread**

 This is the thread where your service resides.
-It should instantiate the `ServiceStateManager` to handle both health check and graceful shutdown functionalities.
+It should instantiate the `Manager` to handle both health check and graceful shutdown functionalities.
 To do the health check from the master thread, you can use events from the object you are requiring a connection (e.g. a Redis client).
 In the events handlers, you can call the `signalReady` and `signalNotReady` functions to